theblue18/MissionMap/README.md

 ### Notes for participating in tasks and rules:
 - Photo and Video Tasks require Mission Maker confirmation, which is currently unavailable.
 Thus, these tasks cannot be successfully verified yet.
 - For Onchain Tasks like Example 1: Swap Token.
 If you don't already have BEG, you can swap Base Goerli ETH for BEG.
 Then, swapping BEG for USDC will complete the task.
+Faucet Base Goerli here: [Base Goerli](https://coinbase.com/faucets/base-ethereum-goerli-faucet)
-- For rules requiring a Gitcoin Passport Score, please follow this link: https://passport.gitcoin.co/, and follow the steps to obtain your Score information.
+- For rules requiring a Gitcoin Passport Score, please follow this link: [Gitcoin Passport](https://passport.gitcoin.co/), and follow the steps to obtain your Score information.

 ## Feedback and Reporting
 Your input is invaluable to us.
 While testing, please provide feedback on functionality, user experience, and any issues encountered.
 We aim to make MissionMap a seamless and engaging platform for both Mission Makers and Takers.